michoest/drama-wrapper/README.rst

        action = env.action_space(agent).sample() # this is where you would insert your policy env.step(action)

-the *DRAMA* loop can be used as follows:
+the *DRAMA* loop can be imported and used as follows:

 ::
+   from drama.restrictors import Restrictor from drama.wrapper import RestrictionWrapper

    env = ...
    restrictor = Restrictor(...)